DionisisChar/Xml/README.md

 - **XML Schemas:** Explore XML schema files that define the structure and constraints of XML documents.

-- **XML Parsing:** Learn how to parse XML documents using various programming languages and libraries.
+- **XML Parsing:** Learn how to parse XML documents using JAVA programming language and libraries.

 - **XSLT (Extensible Stylesheet Language Transformations):** Discover how to transform XML data using XSLT stylesheets.